PainterLeadGen Blog

 A 500-home route at full saturation generates $250,000–$400,000+ annually.
 The gap between average and dominated is a 3–5x difference in revenue per home.

 I'm not a marketing agency.
-I'm one person who spent four years building and running this inside Paris Painting — managing a $1.4M budget in 2026, leading a four-person team, and generating 5,000+ marketing-sourced estimates in 2026.
+I'm one person who spent four years building and running this inside Paris Painting — managing a $1.4M budget in 2026, leading a four-person team, and generating 5,000+ marketing-sourced estimates.

 Track Record